harodggg/jam/graypaper-cn.md

 Enabling as many innovators to participate and interact, both with each other and each other’s user-base, appears to be an important component of success for a Web3 application platform.
 Accessibility is therefore crucial.

+**2.2.
+Ethereum.** The Ethereum protocol was formally defined in this paper’s spiritual predecessor, the Yellow Paper, by Wood 2014.
+This was derived in large part from the initial concept paper by Buterin 2013.
+In the decade since the YP was published, the de facto Ethereum protocol and public network instance have gone through a number of evolutions, primarily structured around introducing flexibility via the transaction format and the instruction set and “precompiles” (niche, sophisticated bonus instructions) of its scripting core, the Ethereum virtual machine(evm).

+Almost one million crypto-economic actors take part in the validation for Ethereum.[^2] Block extension is done through a randomized leader-rotation method where the physical address of the leader is public in advance of their block production.[^3] Ethereum uses Casper-FFG introduced by Buterin and Griffith 2019 to determine finality, which with the large validator base finalizes the chain extension around every 13 minutes.

 [^1]: The gas mechanism did restrict what programs can execute on it by placing an upper bound on the number of steps which may be executed, but some restriction to avoid infinite-computation must surely be introduced in a permissionless setting.
+[^2]: Practical matters do limit the level of real decentralization.
+Validator software expressly provides functionality to allow a single instance to be configured with multiple key sets, systematically facilitating a much lower level of actual decentralization than the apparent number of actors, both in terms of individual operators and hardware.
+Using data collated by Dune and hildobby 2024 on Ethereum 2, one can see one major node operator, Lido, has steadily accounted for almost one-third of the almost one million crypto-economic participants.
+[^3]: Ethereum’s developers hope to change this to something more secure, but no timeline is fixed.